 One interesting fact many don’t think about often is the Jewishness of Jesus/ Yeshua.
 He was a Jew from the tribe of Judah.
 He spoke words of a Jewish book called the Tanakh– Christians call it the Old Testament.
 He kept His Father’s Feast days and the Sabbath.
-Of course, he did get on the Pharisees about the Sabbath because they made it legalistic with all their added rules.
+Of course, he did get on some of the Pharisees about the Sabbath because they made it legalistic with all their added rules.
+Many Pharisees and Sadducees were very righteous men.
+Not all were hypocrites bent on rules and money.
 Have you ever worked a job and it was going smoothly and then corporate America stepped in and decided to add rules?
 I have.
-Let me give you an example of what the Pharisees did.
+Let me give you an example of what these corrupt Pharisees did.

 Once while working at a well-known restaurant corporate decided that every server needed to carry a large wine bottle to their table and give a wine taster and intro to increase sales.
 If a server was seen greeting a new table without the house wine in their hand, pouring samples, they were written up or fired.
 So if you can imagine walking out to a table and delivering an item of food and then you see a new party seated, but you cannot even say hello until you walk up to the bar area and grab one of the wine bottles.
 You get there and begin to make your wine speech when they inform you they are recovering alcoholics or Southern Baptist.
 Yes, not only do they not drink but now they’re upset with you.
 While wasting time walking to the bar area for wine, another table now has empty tea glasses.
 The Pharisees and Sadducees added many rules.
 So many in fact that Jesus said, “They crush people with unbearable religious demands and never lift a finger to ease the burden” Matthew 23:4 NLT.

 At some point, you decided to become a Christian.
 More than likely, not because it is the God of the Jews, but because you were raised in the faith.
 However, it is the God of the Jews.